-The formation of the BSFO marks the 2019 Year of Music, a bilateral initiative between Russia and the United Kingdom.
-The orchestra is expected to flourish as a regular annual feature in the musical calendars of both countries.
-Its ambition is to maintain a dynamic cultural collaboration bringing together young musicians from Russia and the United Kingdom each year to work intensively and present a series of concerts on tour.
+The BSFO’s ambition is to maintain this dynamic cultural collaboration, bringing together young musicians from Russia and the United Kingdom each year to work together intensively before presenting a series of concerts on tour.

-Applications for the orchestra came from many of the most talented orchestral musicians studying or just starting their careers across Russia and the United Kingdom.
-They were auditioned between March and May this year, and all are graduates of or students at leading conservatoires and music colleges in Moscow, St Petersburg, Rostov, London, Manchester, Birmingham, Oxford, Glasgow and Cardiff.
+In 2019 and again in 2020, applications for the Orchestra have come from many of the most talented orchestral musicians studying or just starting their careers as students or recent graduates from leading conservatoires and music colleges in Moscow, St Petersburg, Rostov, Novosibirsk, London, Manchester, Birmingham, Oxford, Glasgow and Cardiff.

-Jan Latham-Koenig, the British Artistic Director of the Kolobov Novaya Opera in Moscow, will conduct the orchestra.
-He is only British conductor to occupy such a senior titled position with one of Russia’s leading musical institutions.
+Jan Latham-Koenig, who is also the Artistic Director of the Kolobov Novaya Opera in Moscow, conducts the orchestra and selects all the musicians through auditions.
+He is the only British conductor to occupy such a senior titled position with one of Russia’s major musical institutions.

 The BSFO wishes to thank the Britten-Pears Foundation and Mme Irina Shostakovich for their agreement to using the names Britten and Shostakovich, and also gratefully acknowledges the patronage of HRH Prince Michael of Kent, Mme Irina Shostakovich and Mr Yuri Temirkanov.